cedrickchee/awesome-transformer-nlp/README.md

 4. [Transformer-XL: Unleashing the Potential of Attention Models](https://ai.googleblog.com/2019/01/transformer-xl-unleashing-potential-of.html) by Google Brain.
 5. [Generative Modeling with Sparse Transformers](https://openai.com/blog/sparse-transformer/) by OpenAI - an algorithmic improvement of the attention mechanism to extract patterns from sequences 30x longer than possible previously.
 6. [Stabilizing Transformers for Reinforcement Learning](https://arxiv.org/abs/1910.06764) paper by DeepMind and CMU - they propose architectural modifications to the original Transformer and XL variant by moving layer-norm and adding gating creates Gated Transformer-XL (GTrXL).
 It substantially improve the stability and learning speed (integrating experience through time) in RL.
+7. [The Transformer Family](https://lilianweng.github.io/lil-log/2020/04/07/the-transformer-family.html) by Lilian Weng - since the paper "Attention Is All You Need", many new things have happened to improve the Transformer model.
+This post is about that.

 ### OpenAI Generative Pre-Training Transformer (GPT) and GPT-2